 Oh man, I’ve been way too busy climbing and not blogging enough.
 Is it okay if I still talk about chasing fall color even though fall color is fading faster than fast?
 After oogling at glaciers and Mt.
-Baker the day before, I headed deeper into the North Cascades with my good friend (and Summer OR show) roommate, Jessica!
+Baker the day before, I headed deeper into the North Cascades with my good friend, Jessica, for a romp on the Heather-Maple Pass trail.

 I always make it a point to see her when in Seattle.
 She’s a great blogger friend who kind of just gets me, and I’ve hiked with her previously on the Mountain Loop Highway and at Ebey’s Landing.
 This time she brought along one of her puppies!
 Yep, she really did hike Heather-Maple Pass with her wiener.

 A few years ago I stumbled across something called Twitter chats, specifically #hikerchat.
 From there, numerous adventure friend relationships spawned across the country.
 I’m so lucky to call Lee, the founder of the illustrious Washington Hikers & Climbers Facebook group, one of my good friends.
 He knows the best spots in Washington and is always happy to hike with the biggest smile on his face.
 This time around we headed out to Mt.
 Baker to check out one of his favorite spectacular spots, just off the beaten path.